BestBuyAPIs/bestbuy-sdk-js/README.md

     var bby = require('bestbuy')("your_BBY_API_KEY");

-ES6 assuming an environment variable is set:

-    import bby from 'bestbuy';

 In addition to the examples, the package contains a suite of Jasmine tests to further show how to use the helper in more ways.